-- Relaxation – Deep breathing calms the nervous system and releases muscle tension that can help you to relax.
-As well it promotes better sleep.
+- Relaxation – deep breathing calms the nervous system and releases muscle tension that can help you to relax.
+It also promotes better sleep.

 - Reduces anxiety The quality of our breath helps to relax the mind and enhance the ability to learn, focus, concentrate and memorize.
 It also relieves stress, anxiety, depression and negative thought patterns.

 - Improved digestion – the benefits of deeper breathing include increased blood flow in the digestive tract, which encourages intestinal action and improves overall digestion, alleviating irritable bowel syndrome and constipation.

 - Increased energy – due to increased blood flow, we get more oxygen into our blood.
 Increased oxygen results in increased energy levels.

 - Stimulates lymphatic system – one of the key functions of your lymphatic system is to flush toxins out of your body.
 As our breathing is what moves the lymph, shallow breathing can lead to a sluggish lymphatic system, which will not detoxify properly.
 Deep breathing will help you get the lymph flowing properly so that your body can work more efficiently.

 The principles of efficient breathing are:

 - Breathe through the nose – You can think of your nose as a little factory that refines and prepares the air coming in to be used by the body as efficiently as possible.

 - Breathe with the diaphragm – The air you breathe in through your nose should inflate all of the lung tissue.
 This helps your lungs with the gas exchange because it is much more efficient in the lower parts of the lungs.
 The chest becomes more relaxed, and so does the neck and shoulders.